gaois/Gaois.Localizer/README.md

     app.UseRequestLocalization(localizationOptions);
 ```

-With this setting in place, a request to an unsupported culture will cause a 404 Not Found HTTP status code to be returned in the response and the user will be shown an appropriate message, provided that an error page route has been configured.
+With this middleware in place, a request to an unsupported culture will cause a 404 Not Found HTTP status code to be returned in the response and the user will be shown an appropriate message, provided that an error page route has been configured.
 This may be the ideal approach in terms of SEO.
 Search engines will be in no doubt that content is not available at the requested URL.

 ### Redirect the user to a page in the default culture

 This may, in some cases, be the preferred option for user experience.
 When a URL containing an unsupported culture is accessed the client will be redirected to an equivalent page in the default culture of the application.
 To implement this, place `app.UseRequestCultureExceptionRerouter()` *before* the request culture validation middleware in the `Configure()` method in **Startup.cs**.
-By default, the response will return a 302 redirect to the same path but with an update culture parameter.
+By default, the response will return a 302 redirect to the same path with an updated culture parameter.

 ```csharp
     app.UseRequestCultureExceptionRerouter();